 Click on this link and fill out the Absentee List Application, return it to the Clerk & Recorder’s Office and we will add you.
 You may apply to vote absentee through June 1 (Primary election) or November 2 (General election) at noon.
-After that time, you must vote at the polls on November 6, 7:00 a.m. through 8:00 p.m.
+After that time, you must vote at the polls on June 2/November 3, 7:00 a.m. through 8:00 p.m.
 (Butte and Ramsay precincts; Rocker, Divide, and Melrose precinct polls are open from noon to 8:00 p.m.).

 You can use the Change Absentee Ballot Status form to receive an absentee ballot for a specific election, add or remove your name from the annual absentee ballot list, designate someone to pickup your ballot, or request a ballot due to a health emergency.

 You can track when we mail your ballot and when we receive and process your ballot with the MVP application which you can download to your phone or computer.
 This application is available in the right hand column of this page or by going to sos.mt.gov.

 My Voter Page (MVP) – There’s an app for that!
 (Android or Apple) If you would like to know your precinct, your voting status (active or inactive), the status of your absentee ballot, the last time you voted, download this app.
 Search “my Voter page Montana”.
 It is also available for your computer.

 Montana Voter Forms

 Where to Vote

 - For primary (June) and general (November) elections, voters living in Rocker, Ramsay, Divide, or Melrose will vote in their respective city.
 However, for the June 2020 primary, due to the COVID-19 virus, we are conducting a mail ballot election.
 Voters with questions or problems should contact the Clerk & Recorder’s office.
 The hours for these polling places are 12 pm- 8 pm

 - Voters living outside of the city limits who are unsure what precinct they are in should check with the Clerk & Recorder’s Office to see where they should vote.